Just days left to shop Apple Cyber Monday deals on iPads, MacBook laptops, AirPods and more

 When did Cyber Monday start?

 Black Friday 2022 was Friday, November 25.
-Cyber Monday 2022 was three days ago, Monday, November 28.
+Cyber Monday 2022 was, November 28.
 Broadly speaking, Cyber Monday sales start as soon as Black Friday sales end, with some continuing throughout the end of the week.

 Does Apple still have Cyber Monday deals?